cancamilo/dataworks-gis/README.md

     It downloads data from GCS for a specific date.
 Once loaded, the data is transformed.
 The transformation consist of selecting the parameters of interest from the parquet data and creating a new dt column computed by truncating the timestamp to a monthly frequency.
 This last step is useful when executing queries that require referencing the monthly part of the timestamp as the data in bigquery is partitioned by month.

-    After the flow transforms the data, a following task is to update the BigQuery table with the new data for the currentling executing timestamp.
+    After the flow transforms the data, a following task appends the new data the BigQuery table.

 - Initialize BigQuery tables Flow:

     It creates two partitioned tables: `flux_table_partitioned` to store solar irradiance related metrics and `geos_table_partitioned` to store meteorological related data.
+Should be executed only once.

 - Upload cities table Flow

     It simply uploads the city table to BigQuery.
 Only need to be executed once.

+In addition to the flows that run on a specific date, I created flows that can be executed to load historical data by providing a start date and an end date.
 I included default deployments for each of the flows.
 They can be easily applied using the [Makefile](./Makefile).
 Check the replication steps for more information.

 ### Dbt